-We slowed down as we entered calm waters in the canal.
+We slowed down as we entered calm waters in the Canal of Corinth.

 Not long after, the authorities radioed us to speed up.
-For the amount we had to pay to transit the canal I think we all wanted to last for quite a while.
-While between the two high cliffs we felt absolutely no wind – it was blissful.
+For the amount we had to pay to transit the canal, I think we all wanted it to last for quite a while.
+While between the two high cliffs, we felt absolutely no wind – it was blissful.

 The sun was coming up, the water was like glass, my daughter was enjoying breakfast and we all felt absolute awe as we motored down the beautiful Corinth Canal.